Karibash/valivali/README.md

 It provides verification functions that do not depend on a specific schema verification library such as Zod or Yup.
 This allows the implementation of an interface that allows users to use their preferred schema verification library.
-You can see how to handle the library in the [example project](example/README.md).
+You can see how to handle the library in the [example projects](examples).

 ## 🤝 Contributing